 You probably remember going to visit your grandparent as a child, and they seemed so old.
-Only now, you’re their age and frankly, you don’t think you look old and withered like that, in fact, you’re pretty able and mobile.
+Only now, you’re the same age and frankly, you don’t think you look “old and withered.”
+In fact, you’re pretty able and mobile, and looking good.
 This isn’t your imagination.

-We Baby Boomers are in greater health than our parents’ and grandparents ever were.
+We Baby Boomers are in greater health than our parents and grandparents ever were.
 This is great, but it means retirement looks a lot different today than it did thirty years ago.
-This change in senior life should have you thinking about how you live as a senior today, rather than how your parents did it years ago.
+This change in senior life should have us thinking about how we live as a senior today, rather than how your parents did it years ago.

 We Live Longer Than Ever Before